Limb Lengthening Consolidation Phase

 The first step towards limb lengthening is having a thorough evaluation done by an experienced orthopedic surgeon.
 Patients may sometimes realize that what they thought was a discrepancy in limb length may be a different medical condition.
 They may also have a mistaken perception of the inequality of limb length.

-Limb lengthening surgery can be safely carried out in adults in the 20s to 50s who want to lengthen their height.
+Limb lengthening surgery can be safely carried out in adults in their 20s to 50s who want to lengthen their height.
 In addition to meeting the physical criteria for the procedure, a patient must also be highly motivated.
 They must be willing to play an active role in:

 - Remote control adjustments